sauing/hybrid-automation/README.md

-# UI + API Automation Framework.
+# Hybrid UI + API Automation Framework Template

-A robust, scalable Python framework for automated testing of both web UIs and APIs.
+A robust, scalable Python template for automated testing of both web UIs and APIs.
 Built with Playwright, Requests, and Pytest, it enables seamless end-to-end, UI, and API test automation with environment-based configuration and rich reporting.

+---

+## How to Use This Template

+1. **Copy or Fork This Repository**
+   - Use this repo as a starting point for your own automation project.

+2. **Configuration**
+   - Copy `config/template.json` to `config/dev.json`, `config/qa.json`, etc. and fill in your environment-specific values.
+   - Add or modify config keys as needed for your project.

+3. **API Client**
+   - `src/api/client.py` contains example methods and endpoints.
+Replace or extend these with your own API endpoints.
+   - Use the provided structure for authentication and session management.

+4. **UI Page Objects**
+   - `src/ui/pages/base_page.py` is a generic base class for your page objects.
+   - `src/ui/pages/login_page.py` and `src/ui/pages/inventory_page.py` are examples.
+Replace selectors and methods with those for your application, or add new page objects as needed.

+5. **Utilities**
+   - `src/utils/config.py` loads config based on the ENV variable.
+Extend as needed.
+   - `src/utils/logger.py` provides a logger.
+Change log level or add file logging as needed.

+6. **Writing Tests**
+   - Place new API tests in `tests/api/`, UI tests in `tests/ui/`, and hybrid tests in `tests/e2e/`.
+   - Use fixtures from `conftest.py` for config and API client access.
+   - Use Playwright’s page object model for UI automation.

+7. **Remove Example Code**
+   - Remove or replace example endpoints, selectors, and test cases with your own.

 ---